ABindoff/ABindoff.github.io/_posts/2016-11-18-functional-programming.markdown

 ...and some potentially useful things...

-We want to find any elements of a not also in b finding elements of a that are in b is easy
+We want to find any elements of a not also in b.
+Finding elements of a that are in b is easy:

 > a <- c(1,2,3)